rubocop/rails-style-guide/README.md

 <sup>[[link](#reserve-app-assets)]</sup>

 * <a name="lib-assets"></a>
-  Use `lib/assets` for your own libraries, that doesn’t really fit into the scope of the application.
+  Use `lib/assets` for your own libraries that don’t really fit into the scope of the application.
 <sup>[[link](#lib-assets)]</sup>